epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 #### AND THAT’S A MATCH
 ###### or how to reduce the impact of observed covariates

 We have previously observed some statistically significant correlations.
 However, this remains an observational study, and movies have many confounders and a lot of variance.
-In order to get some conclusions out of this study, we are gonna make movies fall in love with their matches, following the principle of “*what belongs together comes together*”.
+In order to get some conclusions out of this study, we are gonna couple movies, following the principle of “*what belongs together comes together*”.

 What kind of confounders are we looking at?
 The tropes can influence each other.
 Also, as seen in the previous regression, the number of votes is positively correlated with the rating.
 To reduce these confounders, let's marry off our movies based on their most relevant clichés.
 To ensure ultimate happiness in their couplings, we also match them approximately on their respective number of votes.

 Stopping a wedding and creating a heartthrob romance movie do not mingle well.
 The ratings are significantly worse (p-value of **0.0001**!).
 As for the other tropes, you might be more free to choose.
 The coefficients in the table indicate the impact of the trope on the rating, its value being by how much the average rating increases or decreases when the condition is present or not.
 We can observe that seven clichés actually influence our opinion on romance movies statistically (at a 95% CI-level)!
 (Although let’s not get ahead of ourselves, the coefficients are low for all of them)

 | Question | Question Theme | Number of Pairs | SMD Votes | SMD Year | Coefficient | P-Value|
 |----------|----------------------------------|--------------|-----------|----------|-------------|-----------|